lpfgarcia/ECoL/README.md

 ## Developer notes

-To cite `ECoL` in publications use: Garcia, L. P. F., Lorena, A. C., and Lehmann J. (2018).
-ECoL: Extended complexity library.
-R package version 0.2.0, https://CRAN.Rproject.org/package=ECoL.
+To cite `ECoL` in publications use: Lorena, A. C., Garcia, L. P. F., Lehmann, J., de Souto, M. C. P., and Ho, T. K. (2018).
+How Complex is your classification problem?
+A survey on measuring classification complexity. arXiv:1808.03591

 To submit bugs and feature requests, report at [project issues](https://github.com/SmartDataAnalytics/ECoL/issues).